makinenvilma/image-recognition/README.md

 2. Return the confidence, and say "not sure" below some threshold
 3. A `requirements.txt`
 4. Delete or rewrite the leftover Create React App test
-5. More breeds, which is now only a matter of more folders
+5. More breeds, which only requires adding more folders